raphaellevisse/RaphaelsModels/index.md

 AI needs to be for the people and not impossible to access through 1 billion terminal line instructions or docker installs.

 This website is to give _easy_ access to state of the art quality.

-The easiest one is upsampling (2x-ing resolution).
-Just upload your image, click run and download your new image.
+Just upload your image, click run and download your upsampled new image.

 ***